JackBJ23/Topo-GEN/README.md

 ```
 dgm = get_dgm(point_cloud, deg)
 ```
-Where the shape of the point cloud is expected to be (Number of points, Dimension of each point).
-Additionally, `deg` is the homology degree (0 or 1) and not specifying it sets it as 1 (the more general option).
+Where the shape of the point cloud is expected to be (Number of points, Dimension of each point), and `deg` is the homology degree (0 or 1, 1 being the more general option).

 Additionally, we have unified all the topological regularizers into a single function, `topo_losses`, in order to combine them in a straightforward way.
 To use it, do:
 ```